Getting ready for your breathing test

 - if your lungs are working normally, or if there is a problem

 - if there is a problem, what type of problem it is

-- Different people may need more or less complicated tests.
+Different people may need more or less complicated tests.
 Sometimes the tests need to be done only once to see what the problem is.
-Sometimes they are repeated to monitor changes over time or response to treatment.
+Sometimes they are repeated to monitor changes over time or how you respond to treatment.

-When you’re going for a test, you may get a leaflet or an appointment letter with specific instructions.
+When you’re going for a test, you may get a leaflet or letter with instructions.
 Read them carefully before your test.
 For some tests, you may be asked:

 - to wear loose-fitting clothing, or suitable shoes for a walking test

-- to stop smoking for 24 hours before the test (if you smoke, this can alter the results of some tests)
+- not to smoke for 24 hours before the test (if you smoke, this can alter the results of some tests)

 - to avoid eating for some hours before